 On an RWD E90 335i, we recommend 235/40/18 front tires and 265/35/18 rear tires.
 For an xDrive AWD E90 335i, 245/35/18 tires on all four wheels are a great setup, but if you have rubbing issues on the front you’ll need to run 225s on the front and 255s on the rear.

-Coilovers
+5. Coilovers

-A set of quality adjustable coilovers improves brings a significant improvement not only at the track but also on the street.
+A set of quality adjustable coilovers improves brings a significant improvement not only on the track but also on the street.
 Adjustable coilovers are preferred but Bilstein HD struts and shocks can also make a noticeable difference over your tired factory suspension.

-Additional mods & upgrades:
+Additional Mods & Upgrades:

 If your power level is adequate and you want better acceleration and handling you can also reduce your overall weight for a better power-to-weight ratio.
-You can easily take out your trunk trim, your rear seats, remove sound deadening, and interior trim pieces, deleting the sunroof, polycarbonate windows, and potentially even remove the front passenger seat.
+You can easily take out your trunk trim, your rear seats, remove sound deadening, and interior trim pieces, polycarbonate windows, and potentially even remove the front passenger seat.

 E90 335i or F30 335i?